lexdos1147-max/lexi-cloud/README.md

+lexi cloud☁️

 A personal cloud server built using Flask, designed to run on low-end devices like old phones.

+## Why this project?
+To build a simple, private cloud system that runs on low-end devices like old smartphones, without relying on external services.

 ## Features
 - User login & registration